warrior-cravings/warrior-cravings.github.io/index.md

 # Overview

 Warrior Cravings is a web application that provides a chance to view the many different food choices on campus (Campus Center, Food Trucks, Paradise Palms, etc.).
-The following elements may be included in the web application:
+Listed below are the elements included in the web application:

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://reactjs.org/) for component-based UI implementation and routing.